AdobeDocs/real-time-cdp-collaboration.en/help/guide/connect/establishing-connections.md

 ![The invitation email to join Collaboration Starter.](/help/assets/connect/establish-connection/invite-collaborator/invitation-email.png){zoomable="yes"}

-Once your partner organization accepts the terms and conditions, Adobe begins provisioning Real-Time CDP Collaboration Starter for their account.
+Once your partner organization accepts the terms and conditions, Adobe begins provisioning Real-Time CDP Collaboration [!DNL Starter] for their account.

 ### Provisioning confirmation {#provisioning-confirmation}

-When the provision process is complete, a welcome email is sent to the invited organization, confirming that Collaboration Starter is ready to use.
+When the provision process is complete, a welcome email is sent to the invited organization, confirming that Collaboration [!DNL Starter] is ready to use.
 This email provides instructions on how to:

 - [Configure administrator and user access](../setup/starter-admin-access.md)
 - [Set up permissions to access Collaboration](../setup/starter-permission-controls.md)